Factors influencing moving costs from Des Moines to Chicago

 When is the best time to move from Des Moines to Chicago?

-The best time to move from Des Moines to Chicago is during the transitional seasons of spring or fall, considering the summer highs of 84ºF and the winter lows of 19ºF in Chicago.
+The best time to move from Des Moines to Chicago is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Des Moines.

 When is the cheapest time to move from Des Moines to Chicago?